Hot weather guidelines

 - Ensure heat and sun safety are integral parts of regular outdoor day programming.
 Wear UV protective sunglasses, a wide-brimmed hat, and loose-fitting long shirts and pants.

 - Ensure seniors and persons with disabilities are well hydrated.
-Plain water is the liquid of choice, or diluted fruit juice is okay.
+Plain water is the drink of choice.
+They can also stay hydrated by eating certain foods, like cucumbers, orange slices, and watermelon.

 - Check regularly on the elderly to be sure they stay cool and well-hydrated.

-- Staff should role model heat sun safety behaviours.
+- Staff should role model heat and sun safety behaviours.

-- Staff should be aware of signs and symptoms of heat cramps, heat exhaustion, and heat stroke.
+- Staff should be aware of signs and symptoms of heat exhaustion, and heat stroke.
 Follow first aid procedures promptly.
+Some medical conditions may increase sensitivity to heat.

 - Apply sunscreen (SPF 15 or higher) 20 to 30 minutes before going outside to ensure absorption.